marektopolewski/website/README.md

 1. Open the containing directory in the terminal

-2. Install required modules: `npm install`
+2. Install required modules: `npm install --legacy-peer-deps`

 3. Deploy on a local dev server: `npm run-script start-web`